-P. Stock's laboratory studies mutualistic and antagonistic interactions between parasites and pathogens and their insect hosts.
+P. Stock's laboratory studies mutualistic and antagonistic interactions between parasites and microbial pathogens and their insect hosts.
 The primary focus of her research program is on the so-called “entomopathogenic nematodes” (a.k.a.
 EPN) which encompass two families, Steinernematidae and Heterorhabditidae.
 These nematodes associate with Gamma-Proteobacteria (Enterobacteriaceae) of the genera Xenorhabdus (for Steinernematidae) and Photorhabdus (for Heterorhabditidae).
 Nematodes and their bacterial symbionts team up to form an insecticidal complex that kills a wide range of soil dwelling insects.

 For many decades EPN have been studied worldwide, mostly as biological control agents of agricultural and forestry pests.
 However, over the past two decades, the EPN-symbiont-insect tripartite system has been also viewed as a tractable model system that is amenable to study the physiological, chemical, structural and developmental aspects of beneficial symbiotic associations and their differences from pathogenic associations.